-When limiting the quantitative analysis to matched pairs of control and single or multiple treatment(s), the number of independent empirical studies is reduced from 118 to 89 studies.
+When limiting the quantitative analysis to matched pairs of control and single or multiple treatment, the number of independent empirical studies is reduced from 118 to 89.
 For the analysis of the response ratios, the sites with traditional agriculture, either cropland (CROP) or rangeland (RANGE), and bare land (BARE) were regrouped into one control group.
 This is justified by the fact that the soil quality and erosion indicators are not significantly different between the three types of control sites (Table 1).
-Figure 5 and Table 2 show the effect size of (i) restoration and protection of natural vegetation, (ii) forestation, and (iii) soil and water conservation on soil organic carbon, bulk density, runoff coefficient, soil loss rate, specific sediment yield and catchment-wide runoff coefficient.
+Figure 5 and Table 2 show the effect size of (i) restoration and protection of natural vegetation, (ii) forestation, and (iii) SWC on SOC, BD, RC, Sloss rate, SSY and RCC.
 Below, we only discuss results that are based on a minimum of 4 independent treatment-control studies.